rohancragg/blog-notes/docs/writing/social-media-sharing.md

 ![Facebook Sharing](media/facebook-sharing.png)

-And here is is in LinkedIn
+And here it is in LinkedIn:

 ![LinkedIn Sharing](media/linkedin-sharing.png)